sprhawk/yble_cpp/Readme.md

 A C++ implemented interfaces for Bluetooth Smart / Low Energy.

-Currently support for iOS only.
+Both iOS and android are still under development

 This library is distributed under MIT license.